ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 #### Disable freq scaling

-set in the boot argument with cpufreq.off=1
+Set in the boot argument with cpufreq.off=1

 cpufreq.off=1 is a kernel parameter in Linux that is used to disable CPU frequency scaling.
 CPU frequency scaling, also known as CPU throttling, is the process of adjusting the clock speed of the CPU to conserve energy and reduce heat generation.
 This is typically done by the operating system based on the load and performance requirements of the system.